jmburges/conditional-robot-bk-003-public/README.md

 * Make a class called `Robot`.
 Every new instance of the Robot class should be able to take a temperature reading and return a mood,

-#### The Arm Length method
+#### The Optimal Height method
-A robots optimal height is your estimated arm_length multiplied by 50 and divided by 7.
+A robot's optimal height is your estimated arm_length multiplied by 50 and divided by 7.

 #### The Temperature method
 * Happy